Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 A four-year-old taxpayer?

-George and an Internal Revenue Service official testifying before House Ways and Means Committee subcommittee stressed that many of the questioned claims may eventually be found to be legitimate after further examination.
+George and an internal revenue service official testifying before House Ways and Means Committee subcommittee stressed that many of the questioned claims may eventually be found to be legitimate after further examination.

-As Congress considers whether to extend or even expand the popular program.
+But the hearing raised a yellow flag as Congress considers whether to extend or even expand the popular program.

-Snurdly, is this a program where they actually get a check?
+Snurdley, is this a program where they actually get a check?

 Is this the top Republican on the panel said that while the issue of extending the credit was not the purpose of the hearing, every time Congress creates a new refundable credit, the incentive for fraud is magnified.

-Um they get a check.
+They get a check.

 That's what I think.